rpl-lab/lctes22-zlax/README.md

 ```

 The `zluciole` tool takes as argument the number of time steps to execute (the `-n` option), the node to execute (the `-s` option), and the name of the file.
-The node to execute must have type `unit -> 'a` and can only call pur functions (functions with side effects cannot be compiled into JAX).
+The node to execute must have type `unit -> 'a` and can only call pure functions (functions with side effects cannot be compiled into JAX).
-`zluciole` prints on the standard output the ouput of the program, one line per instant.
+`zluciole` prints on the standard output the ouput of the program one line per instant.

 ```
 $ zluciole -n 10 -s main examples/counter.zls